joaopaivaa/Financial-Utilities-API/README.md

 - Original currency as string.

 Output:
-- Dataframe: dates, value in Dollar, value in Euro, value in Great Britain Pound.
+- Dataframe: dates, value in USD, value in Euro, value in Great Britain Pound.

 ## French and SAC Amortization Calculation Route (POST) - Receives principal, interest rate and number of time periods and calculates its amortization process.